ioseff-i/basic_gpt/README.md

 # DummyGPT

-A simple text generation model using PyTorch.
+A simple text generation model using PyTorch by following the Build A Large Language Model (From Scratch) book of Sebastian Raschka.

 ## Installation